Artur Adson: Literary career

 From 1917 Artur Adson was a member of the Siuru literary movement, which exerted great influence on the Estonian literature.
 Later Adson was also active in the Tarapita movement.
 In addition, Adson was one of the most outstanding poets in the Võro language of southern Estonia.
 As an often conservative theatrical and literary critic, he exercised influence on the cultural scene of the Republic of Estonia.

+Adson was also a translator.
+Among others, he translated Dr. Zhivago into Estonian.

 Exile

 With the Soviet occupation of Estonia Artur Adson and his wife fled into exile to Sweden.
 There, he found employment as an archivist.
 Both continued their interest in the Estonian literature.
 Adson died in Stockholm, aged 87.
 Both Adson and Under are interred at the Skogskyrkogården cemetery in Stockholm.